volca/ESPloitV2/README.md

 * Flash the WHID with command
   * For Win, run `flash.bat`
   * For Unix Like, run `./flash.sh`
-* Your ESPloit is now ready to configure and or use.
+* Your ESPloit is now ready to configure or use.

 -----
 Initial configuration